 Tasks are the items on checklists that help agents and admins track what needs to get done on a transaction.
 Tasks can represent documents that need to be uploaded or actions that need to be completed.

-Tasks are defined within checklist templates in the admin area of Pipeline.
-They can be given due dates and be set to be visible to agents or admins.
+Tasks are defined within checklist templates in the Admin area of Pipeline.
+They can be given due dates and be set to be visible depending on a person's role on the transaction.
 Specific users and roles can be @mentioned on a task to highlight the task for that person/people wherever they see the task.

 Once an admin sets up tasks with the appropriate attributes (e.g., due date, visibility restrictions, @mention), the task serves as an automatic reminder and tracking tool for managing what needs to get done on a transaction.